 The Social Security and Child Support Tribunal has seen a fall in receipts since the start of the pandemic.
 Disposals have continued but at a lower rate than before, mainly through the use of telephone hearings and decisions on the papers, although some video hearings have also taken place.
 The Social Security and Child Support Tribunal has been using a triage system to separate out cases that require face-to-face hearings and those that do not require hearings.
 Where possible, hearings have been taking place by telephone or on paper, although video hearings are also starting to take place.
-After successful tests, arrangements are currently being made to introduce CVP for hearings across all Social Security and Child Support Tribunal is expected to increase through greater use of telephone and video hearings, which have been tested and will be consolidated across the tribunal.
-A future increase in demand is expected as Universal Credit cases progress to appeal stage in 2021.11
+After successful tests, arrangements are currently being made to introduce CVP for hearings across all Social Security and Child Support Tribunal regions.
+The rate of disposals in the Social Security and Child Support Tribunal is expected to increase through greater use of telephone and video hearings, which have been tested and will be consolidated across the tribunal.
+A future increase in demand is expected as Universal Credit cases progress to appeal stage in 2021.